 Members may easily access Alpha Chi’s publications online.
-The Newsletter, published once each semester, features chapter news and photos, member achievements, national prize winners, and convention news.
 The undergraduate research journal, Aletheia, showcases researched articles and creative endeavors from outstanding student scholars.
-Information on how to submit work for publication in this peer-reviewed journal can be found under Publications.
+Information on how to submit work for publication in this peer-reviewed journal can be found at Getting Published.

 Members receive special offers or discounts from Alpha Chi’s official partners, including exclusive discounts through our partnership with HP, test preparation services from The Princeton Review, and exclusive worldwide hotel discounts.
 Through Alpha Chi’s membership in the Association of College Honor Societies, our members are also eligible for stipends for summer internships and academic seminars offered by these ACHS partners: Washington Internship Institute, The Fund for American Studies, and The Washington Center for Internships and Academic Seminars.

 Subject to policies of the chapter and the institution, members may receive special recognition at graduation by wearing Alpha Chi honor cords, stoles, or medallions.